veselinastaneva/th-docs/serving/docs.md

 ## <a id="how-to-predict-getting-started"></a> Getting Started

-Teachables are a powerful machine learning models deployed as an API, entirely documented, available to be consumed by any server-side or client-side applications.
-Teachables are easily integrated in any platform via the TeachableHub REST API or the Python SDK.
+Teachables are powerful machine learning models deployed as an API, entirely documented, available to be consumed by any server-side or client-side application.
+Teachables are easily integrated with any platform via the TeachableHub REST API or the Python SDK.

 ### 1. Setup Serving Keys

-Serving Keys are the authorization you use for controlling who can make predictions and to which enviroment.
+Serving Keys are the authorization you use for controlling who can make predictions and to which environment.
 Serving keys can be issued for a particular and environment and for a specific period of time.
 Such constraints ensure the better security of your awesome project.
 It's quite a useful feature for the times when you have some colleague working on the project only for a month, for example.

 You can create New Serving Key from Settings -> Serving Keys -> Add Key, where you'll need to supply a Key Name and Environment for which this key will be valid.
-Best practices suggest the name for each key to be descriptive, some good examples include:  `production`, `staging`, `rails-backoffice`, `ios-app-production` etc.
+Best practices suggest the name for each key to be descriptive, some good examples include:  `production`, `experiments`, `staging`, `rails-backoffice`, `ios-app-production` etc.

 {{button: { to: "/{{handler}}/{{teachable}}/settings/serving-keys/new", type: "primary", size: "medium", title: "Create a new Serving Key" } }}